 Curriculum development has been the focus of her career at UT, in particular, building Tex's French Grammar and Français interactif with colleagues for UT's first year on-line French program.
 She was the project manager for Grimm Grammar, Deutsch im Blick, and Chansons françaises.
 She is currently working on an initiative to lower textbook prices through print-on-demand publishing.

 Nathalie Steinfeld is the Publications Manager/ Web Developer for the Center for Open Educational Resources and Language Learning (COERLL).
 She has taken over the maintenance and deployments of all COERLL projects after she joined the team in 2008.

 She is a graduate of Texas State Univesity, San Marcos with a major in Fine Arts and a minor in Computer Science.
 Previously to moving to Austin, Nathalie studied art history at the University of Zürich and completed an art program at the local art academy.

-Rachael Gilg is the Technical Project Manager and Web Architect for COERLL.
+Rachael Gilg is the Projects Manager and Web Architect for COERLL.
 She holds a M.S. from the School of Information at U.T.
 Austin, and specializes in educational technology, user experience design, and digital media development.
 She has acted as project manager, designer, and lead developer on a diverse set of projects, including educational websites and online courses, video and interactive media, digital archives, and social/community websites.

 Heera Kang is the Communications Writer / Copy Editor for COERLL.
 She holds an M.F.A in Creative Writing from UT Austin and a B.A. in English from UC Berkeley.
 Heera specializes in digital content strategy and copywriting and enjoys collaborating with creative teams.